cybercongress/cybernomics/bostrom/README.md

 ## Adjusting A and V Supply

-To model minting properties of VOLT for the planning of GPU storage and maximization of VOLT price.
-As AMPERE are resource tokens, and they do not have natural measure we decide to model AMPERE supply equal to VOLT.
+To model minting properties of V for the planning of GPU storage and maximization of V price.
+As Ampere (A) are resource tokens, and they do not have natural measure we decide to model A supply equal to V.

-System designed in the way that investminted 1 GH (1 Giga Hydrogen is equal to 1GBoot) for 1 day yelds 1 VOLT.
+System designed in the way that investminted 1 GH (1 Giga Hydrogen is equal to 1 GBOOT) for 1 day yields 1 V.

-`investmint_period` - is period of investminiting H token for selected agent.
+`investmint_period` - is period of investminting H token for selected agent.
 It is chosen by agent according to his understanding and priorities of maximisation his benefits.

 And it is limited by system setting of `investmint_max_period`, that has dynamic formula written below.